 Best beaches near Puerto Vallarta in the south

 If you thought that a city as touristy as Puerto Vallarta couldn’t have its own private piece of heaven, you were wrong.
 Playa Colomitos is known for being one of Mexico’s tiniest beaches and also one of the prettiest!

 The best way to get here is to be adventurous and hike from Boca.
 It’s not that hard, and the views along the coastline are stunning.
-After about an hour, you’ll encounter Colomitos – you won’t believe how beautiful it is once you see the emerald green water here!
-Colomitos is easily one of the best beaches near Puerto Vallarta.
+After about an hour, you’ll encounter Colomitos which is tucked in a small cove – you won’t believe how beautiful it is once you see the emerald green water here!

 The water is calm and serene – it’s the perfect place to pack a picnic and chill out for the day.
 There aren’t any amenities here, so be prepared when you come and enjoy this little wonder of nature.